17 Jan How to Handle a Personal Injury While Being a Truck Driver

 First, seek medical attention if you are injured.
 Then, contact an experienced attorney who can help you deal with the insurance companies and get the compensation you deserve.
 Finally, take some time off work to recover both physically and emotionally.

 If you or someone you love has been involved in a truck driver personal injury, Truskett Law is here to help.
-We have successfully represented many clients in personal injury claims and will fight for you every step of the way.
+We have successfully represented many clients in personal injury cases and will fight for you every step of the way.
 Contact us today for a free consultation.

 Will I be paid if I take time off work for a personal injury?